County Sound Radio (1566 AM): 1995 to 2011

-In 1999 County Sound moved to its last frequency of 1566 MW.
-In its last years, the MW station became increasingly a jukebox with 'Steve Dean' on a Sunday morning, and the main live presenter 'Dave Johns' who both left before Christmas of 2011.
+In 1999, County Sound moved to its last frequency of 1566 MW.
+In its last years, the MW station became increasingly a jukebox with Steve Dean on a Sunday morning, and the main live presenter Dave Johns who both left before Christmas of 2011.
 Original presenter Simon Cummings died in December 1996 after suffering a long illness.

-For 20 months from 2 April 2012 the older-track focus of station continued as "Eagle Extra" which relayed 'The Peter Gordon Breakfast show' from Eagle Radio.
-In December 2014, its 1566 MW licence/bandwidth was sold to Premier Christian Radio which has become one of three relays of its London-HQ broadcasts.
+For 20 months from 2 April 2012, the older-track focus of station continued as "Eagle Extra" which relayed 'The Peter Gordon Breakfast show' from Eagle Radio.
+In December 2014, its 1566 MW licence/bandwidth was sold to Premier Christian Radio which has become one of several AM relays in south-east England of its London-HQ broadcasts, which are more widely available on DAB.

 Further advertising

 County Sound Radio also advertised with Matchbox toys, a van in the station's livery being released as part of Matchbox's Super Kings line.